voshawn/functional-meetup/meetup-05/PITCHME.md

 ---
 ### Discussion Topics
 - Show and Tell
+- Elixir News
 - 3.4 Concurrency: Time Is of the Essence
 - 3.5 Streams
 - Community Building

+---
+### Elixir News
+@ul[list-content-verbose]
+- Elixir 1.8 release last month
+- There is only one last major feature planned for upcoming Elixir versions, which is the addition of `mix release` to Elixir itself, streamlining the experience provided by packages like distillery.
+With `mix release`, a developer can bundle the VM and all compiled code in a single directory, which can then be packaged and sent to production.
+@ulend

 ---
 ### 3.4 Concurrency